 IV.
 Exit Procedure:

-- Arrange a conference with the parties involved, including the high ability coordinator, parent, and the teacher providing services.
+- Arrange a conference with the parties involved, including the counselor, parent, and the teacher providing services at the middle school or high school level or the high ability coordinator, teacher, principal, and parent at the elementary level.
 This conference may be a telephone conference.

-- Parent, student, and teacher examine issues of concern and discuss interventions that may be implemented.
+- Committee participants examine issues of concern and discuss interventions that may be implemented.

 - Committee participants will agree on a reasonable probationary period to implement interventions.

-- At the end of the probationary period, the student, teacher, and parent meet to review progress and determine whether or not the student should exit services.
+- At the end of the probationary period, the committee members meet to review progress and determine whether or not the student should exit services.

 - If an exit is deemed appropriate, the parent signs permission to “de-flag” student for high ability placement and services.